Medical Detox is Safer than Going Cold Turkey

 • Unpredictability

 The detox process is different for everyone.
 While one person may experience mild discomfort during withdrawal, another may face severe symptoms.
 Factors like the individual’s health, age, type of substance used, and length of use all play a role in how withdrawal will manifest.
-In a medically supervised detox setting, healthcare professionals monitor these factors and adjust the treatment accordingly, ensuring that the process remains as safe and comfortable as possible.
+In a medically supervised detox setting, healthcare professionals monitor these factors and adjust the treatment accordingly.
+This ensures that the process remains as safe and comfortable as possible.

 The Safety of Medically Supervised Detox